fwd/nano-to/readme.md

 - ✅ Personal & Open Source
 - ✅ Commercial use where Nano.to Usernames / Checkout is a means of business.
-- ❌ Commercial use where Nano.to Usernames / Checkout is re-branded & re-sold.
+- ❌ Commercial use where Nano.to Usernames / Checkout is re-branded & offered as a service.

 Contact [support@nano.to](mailto:support@nano.to) for licensing questions.